HisuianZoroark/pokemon-showdown/data/mods/stb/README.md

 ### Empo
 Grovyle (M) @ Eviolite

 Ability: Time Tripper: This Pokemon's damaging moves become multi-hit moves that hit twice.
+The second hit has its damage halved.
 Does not affect multi-hit moves or moves that have multiple targets.

 EVs: 252 Atk / 4 Def / 252 Spe